AtelierSnek/snek-tech-blog/content/posts/server-build.md

 we'd probably want to go for either 7/3/2, or 8/2/2.

 7/3/2 is certainly the safest set-up, as it gives us 3 parity slices and two hot-spares, potentially allowing for 5 HDD failures before data-loss occurs.
-However this is over-conservative for the pool that we'll be building out initially.
+However this is over-conservative for the pool that we'll be building out.
-This pool won't be the only storage location for critical data, so we can afford to be a little more aggressive with our dRAID setup, so we're left with 8/2/2, or 8/3/1.
+This pool won't be used for critical data, so we can afford to be a little more aggressive with our dRAID setup.
+That leaves us with 8/2/2, or 8/3/1.

 These can both tolerate 4 sequential drive failures, however 8/2/2 has a slightly higher write and resilver speed at the cost of tolerating less concurrent failures (2 at a time vs 3 at  a time).